Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/t_heartbeat_implementation.md

 ********Example********

-In Windows this would enable the parameter to activate Heartbeat functioning.
+In Windows the following would enable the parameter to activate Heartbeat functioning.

 ```
 cftutil uconfset id=sentinel.xfb.enable, value=yes